reimiii/reimiii/README.md

 > [!IMPORTANT]
 > Hey, I’m HILMI.
-Lately, I’ve been diving into NestJS and TypeScript at work, always running things with Docker.
+At work, I’m all about NestJS and TypeScript, running everything through Docker.
 >
-> I still enjoy messing around with Bash scripts for fun when I get the chance.
+> In my spare time, I like playing around with Bash scripts for fun.
 >
-> Most of my repos are just study notes to keep things organized, so feel free to ignore them.
+> My repos are mostly notes to keep track of what I’m learning—feel free to pass them by if they don’t catch your eye.
 ```ts
 const languages: string[] = ["Java", "JavaScript", "TypeScript", "Bash"];